 Poorly-printed or blurred coupons are also often declined.
 If the bar code is not clearly printed, it might not scan.
 Coupons that do not scan will often be declined.
 A good way to avoid having this happen is by making certain there is plenty of ink in the printer before printing coupons.
 For coupons that tend to print out blurred or difficult to read the fine print, switching the printing preferences to color printing may be beneficial.

 High Dollar Coupons

-Grocery stores may have policies that limit the amount of the coupons accepted.
+Grocery stores may have policies that limit the volume or amount of the coupons accepted during a single transaction.
 Limits on the face value of coupons up to $2.00 or $3.00 is not uncommon.
 Also, many stores do not take internet coupons that offer free products.
 And finally, many stores will not hand-input coupon information, so if the coupon fails to scan, it will not be accepted regardless of the reason.

 Lack of Training

 Even though many coupons now contain all the necessary information, a store manager may still refuse to redeem coupons.
 This may happen because of confusion by local store employees about the corporate policy on redeeming online coupons.